Dr. Egon Spengler: Do you experience feelings of dread in your basement or attic?

 - Glass Smack and Slide: Louis is chased by the Gatekeeper, Vinz Clortho, and attacked by him until he slams face first into the window of a restaurant and slides down, screaming.
 On the other side of the glass are a bunch of swanky, upscale diners who glance up briefly, then go back to exactly what they were doing.

-- Godzilla Threshold: It is incredibly important not to cross the streams but by the time Gozer is about to reincarnate and bring about the End of the World as We Know It they figure "what the heck?"
+- Godzilla Threshold: It is incredibly important not to cross the streams but by the time Gozer is about to reincarnate and bring about the End of the World as We Know It they figure "what the heck?"note

 - Greater-Scope Villain: Ivo Shandor, worshipper of Gozer.
 Shandor was the architect for the building where Gozer himself/itself first enters our world, and led a cult dedicated to him.
 Of course, Shandor himself has passed away by this point, but was significant enough to become an important mention while the Ghostbusters are locked up as the previously mentioned architect, since he was the one who had brought all the necessary elements for Gozer's return together while he was still alive.
 Years later, when Shandor returns and releases Gozer only for the Sumerian god to come back in a weaker Stay Puft form (leading to his second defeat), the ghost of Shandor decides to become a god himself using an also-previously-established mandala spread throughout New York, as well as become the ghost behind the ghosts to most, if not all of the Ghostbusters's deadlier ghost enemies in the 2009 Ghostbusters game.
 Oh, and the name he chooses for his Destructor form like Gozer's (except minus the Stay Puft)?
 The Architect.